NEW FROM WOODPECKER LANE

 http://novelideabooks.ca

-Lost Boy from a Line of Heroes: a powerful memoir by writer and artist Gordon Miller on the long journey back from a childhood tragedy that altered his life forever.
+A powerful memoir by writer and artist Gordon Miller on the long journey back from a childhood tragedy that altered his life forever.
 Contact Goodminds.com at orders@goodminds.com.

-A Distant Disturbance, an ebook mystery stretched between Canada and New Zealand, by fiction writer Maureen Garvie.
+An ebook mystery stretched between Canada and New Zealand, by fiction writer Maureen Garvie.
 Kindle edition available at Amazon.com.

 For further information, contact woodpeckerlanepress@gmail.com.